nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 * If the old container was ephemeral, it is necessary to manually map the volumes (can not use --volumes-from)
 * Admin user needs to be created every time since it is not part of the persistent configuration
-* If `xroad.properties` file containing the database administrator credentials will be missing during the upgrade, then credentials from `db.properties` will be used, which might cause issues if those credentials won't have enough permissions to execute database updates
+* If `xroad.properties` file containing the database administrator credentials will be missing during the upgrade, then non admin user credentials from `db.properties` will be used, which might cause issues if those credentials won't have enough permissions to execute database updates

 ### 4.1 Upgrading from version 6.26.0 to 7.0.0